Assessment and Accreditation

 NExT Employer Survey Results 2020

-The NExT Employer Survey is administered annually following the administration of the NExT Transitions to Teaching Survey to Alumni.
-The NExT Transitions to Teaching Survey is administered 1 year after program completion in which candidates are asked to provide information in regard to their current employment.
+The NExT Employer Survey was administered every year following the administration of the NExT Transitions to Teaching Survey to Alumni.
+The NExT Transitions to Teaching Survey was administered 1 year after program completion in which candidates were asked to provide information regarding to their current employment.
 The first administration of the NExT Transitions to Teaching Survey was during the spring of 2020 and the NExT Employer Survey was first administered during the summer of 2020.

 Please view the results of the prior EPP Employer survey for prior years at the links below.